Top Five Lowest-Cost Private Jets

 The Legacy 650E typically has seating for 12-13 passengers in three separate cabin zones, allowing some to work while others sleep in leather seats.
 There’s broadband and worldwide phone service, as well as multiple configurations that can include a conference table for business meetings.
 With a cabin height of 1.8 metres, a width of 1.85 metres, and a length of just over 14 metres, there’s no shortage of space in this private jet.
 The 3,900-nautical-mile range allows for longer flight hours, so travellers can, for example, fly non-stop from Munich to New York.

 Best of the rest

 Looking for more low-cost private jets?
 Here are some other options:

-You can avoid most of these costs by opting for a private jet charter or private jet lease instead.
-Contact us for a personalized quote for the aircraft of your choice.
-We also offer empty leg flights at significant savings compared to regular private jet charters when a plane is flying empty back to base following a one-way booking.
-Keep an eye out for deals on our regularly-updated empty leg flights page.
+Contact us at your local ACS office for a personalised quote on private jet charter costs for the aircraft of your choice.
+We also offer empty-leg flights at significant savings when a plane is flying empty back to base following a one-way booking.
+Learn more on our empty-leg flights page.